ARCHAEOLOGY MUSEUM HOSTS EXHIBIT OF RARE BIBLES

 For more information about the museum, including hours of operation, visit southern.edu/archaeology or call 423.236.2030.

-Over the past four years, Southern's School of Music has worked to incorporate percussion into its curriculum.
-During Winter Commencement on December 19, Arnie Salillas, ’19, was the first student to graduate from the new program as a music performance major with a concentration in percussion.
+Over the past four years, Southern's School of Music has worked to incorporate percussion back into its curriculum.
+During Winter Commencement in December, Arnie Salillas, ’19, was the first music major in several decades to graduate with a concentration in percussion.

 “At first, I was conflicted about choosing a major because I loved both piano and percussion very much, but ultimately I wanted to pursue percussion,” Salillas said.